Fracas! Improv Festival: History – The first 5 years

-Discussion Panels

-For the first time in 2007, the Fracas! incorporated discussion panels as a new way for professional improvisers to share their knowledge of and appreciation for the art of improvisation with the newest generation of improvisers.
+In 2007, FRACAS! incorporated discussion panels as a new way for professional improvisers to share their knowledge of and appreciation for the art of improvisation with the newest generation of improvisers.
 While the discussion panels were aimed at college improvisers, they were open to the general public at no charge.
 The festival planners intended for the panels to provide a starting point for the young improvisers that attended Fracas! to begin considering how the art of improv can continue after college.

 Though it was the first time discussion panels were held, a number of high-profile improvisers volunteered their time to be panel members, including cast members from The Office, MADtv, and each of the major improv training centers in Los Angeles.
 A member of Second Nature Improv moderated each panel.

-Video footage of all three Fracas!
-IV panels are available at the festival website, as well as being the preliminary episodes of the Fracas!
-Improv Podcast.

 2008 Discussion Panels

 The following discussion panels took place at the 5th Annual Fracas!
 Improv Festival.

 Women in Improv

 The Women in Improv discussion panel featured a discussion on the experience of being a female improviser in a predominantly male environment.
 The following panelists appeared: